srajan123/Baymax---Python_Project-/README.md

-# Baymax---Python_Project-
+**BAYMAX**

-BAYMAX is an Python based virtual assistant.
+BAYMAX is an Python based virtual assistant which can perform some tasks on voice commands.